Sounding Number: Music and Mathematics from Ancient to Modern Times, FALL 2019

 - Be familiar with the fundamentals of musical rhythm and the relationship between cyclic and linear time.
 Use rhythmic notation.

 - Understand the physical properties of musical sound, including frequency, pitch, and overtones, and be able to represent sound waves using periodic functions.

 - Identify consonant intervals and explain the role that consonance plays in scale construction.

 - Know the definition of a set and an equivalence class and be able to use these definitions to describe rhythms, scales, and chords.

 - Understand the need for formal definitions and rigorous arguments in mathematics and be able to prove some basic mathematical statements related to music theory.

-Text: I am developing a text for this class and will bring handouts and post chapters, vocabulary, sample problems and solutions, and practice tests on this site as they become available.
+Text: I am developing a text for this class and will post chapters, vocabulary, sample problems and solutions, and practice tests on the web site.
 I recommend that you get a ring binder for the text and handouts.
 Lecture slides are available at thesoundofnumbers.com.